KennethTrecy/chearmyp_token/README.md

 be used as a markup, programming, command, and more.

 ## Syntax
-There are five general kinds of tokens that exist in Churmyprea.
-Take note that Churmyprea still have unstable syntax.
+There are five general kinds of tokens that exist in Chearmyp.
+Take note that Chearmyp still have unstable syntax.
 1. *Comment*.
 These tokens is used for documentation purposes.
 It has two subkinds: *line* comments and *block* comments.